SWOT analysis: Examples and templates

 Strengths, weaknesses, opportunities, and threats

-When analyzed together, the SWOT framework can paint a larger picture of where you are and how to get to the next step.
-Let’s dive a little deeper into each of these terms and how they can help identify areas of improvement.
+When analyzed together, the SWOT framework can paint a clearer picture of where you are and guide your next steps.

 Strengths in SWOT refer to internal initiatives that are performing well.
 Examining these areas helps you understand what’s already working.
 You can then use the techniques that you know work—your strengths—in other areas that might need additional support, like improving your team’s efficiency